immadisairaj/CodeforcesApp/README.md

 ## License

-This project is licensed under the Apache License, see the [LICENSE.md](https://github.com/immadisairaj/CodeforcesApp/blob/master/LICENSE) for more details.
+This project is licensed under the Apache License, see the [LICENSE.md](https://github.com/immadisairaj/CodeforcesApp/blob/master/LICENSE) for more details contact.